Monday, May 18, 2015

 This pain I don’t feel just once a year.

-It’s with me every day; a constant reminder ringing in my ear.
+It’s with me every daya constant reminder ringing in my ear.

 I find no comfort in reading scripture,